Self-evaluation tool for reducing stress and distress for people living with dementia

 The self-evaluation tool can be used by teams to self-assess their service against a set of quality criteria and to identify priority areas for improvement.
 This can be completed as a service development activity and should involve all key professions involved in the delivery of care including nurses, allied health professionals, care home support staff, managers and doctors.
 It is recommended to involve people with dementia and carers in the self-evaluation process.

-The tool has been prototyped by a small number of teams and is being used to support delivery of our improvement programme.
-It will continue to be reviewed and updated based on feedback received.
+The tool has been prototyped by a small number of teams.
+It is being used to support delivery of our improvement programme.
+It will continue to be reviewed and updated based on feedback.

-For teams completing the tool using a computer or tablet an editable PDF has been created to improve useability.
+The tool can either be printed or completed using a computer or tablet.
+For teams completing the tool using a computer or tablet, an editable PDF has been created to improve useability.

 Change package